woocommerce/qit-documentation/docs/support/contact-us.md

 ## Provide Feedback

 We value your feedback and suggestions.
-Please take a moment to let us know how we're doing by filling out [this feedback form](#).
-Your input will help us continue to improve.
+Please use the link above to send us any feedback or suggestions you have!